 Mazda 6 review

-Auto Express’ Best Family Car of 2013 combines dramatic looks and an excellent driving experience
+The Mazda 6 was Auto Express’ Best Family Car of 2013, with dramatic looks and an excellent driving experience

 It’s not hard to see why we gave it that prestigious title either.
 The Mazda 6 is certainly one of the most stunning models in the family car sector, making rivals like the Volkswagen Passat and Vauxhall Insignia look dull by comparison.